 Moz CEO Rand Fishkin does a great job of explaining how to use semantically connected keywords:

-Tip 11: Write For People First And Then For Search Engines
+Tip 12: Write For People First, And For Search Engines Second

 Always write content with your audience in mind.
 If something sounds overly mechanical and over-optimized for search engines, readers will notice.

 This means you need to avoid keyword stuffing.